VikhilP/QA-Python-Project/README.md

 # Brief

-I have been tasked with creating a CRUD application that is able to take a database instance and run a relationship between 2 tables using MySQL.
+I have been tasked with creating a CRUD application that is able to take a database instance and run a relationship between at least 2 tables using MySQL.

 To do this i used a variety of tools:
 - Python